-No commitments have been made to grant any awards under the 2008 Plan except for an option over 1,700,000 shares to J. J. Plumeri, the Chairman and Chief Executive Officer, under the 2008 Plan, all of which are linked to performance which if not achieved will mean the options in whole or part under grant will lapse.
-The performance conditions applicable to this option are described in more detail in the section "Chairman and Chief Executive Officer's Employment Agreement" on page [28] of this Proxy Statement.
+No commitments have been made to grant any awards subject to the approval of the 2008 Plan except for an option over 1,700,000 shares to J. J. Plumeri, the Chairman and Chief Executive Officer, all of which are linked to performance which if not achieved will mean the options in whole or part under grant will lapse.
+The performance conditions applicable to this option are described in more detail in the section "Chairman and Chief Executive Officer's Employment Agreement" on page 28 of this Proxy Statement.